 Many businesses competing online today are concerned about the threat of negative SEO attacks.
-In the passing year, we saw widespread reports of extortion emails threatening negative SEO.
-Even more people believed these attacks caused their sites to drop out of search results.
+In the passing year, we saw widespread reports of extortion emails threatening negative actions towards numerous online assets.
+Even moreso, people believed these attacks caused their sites to drop out of search results, which can often be masked when compared against other Google algorithmic updates.
 Is negative SEO is a real threat you should be concerned about going into 2015?

 According to a recent Forbes article, it is one of the Top 7 SEO Trends That Will Dominate 2015.
 Numerous SEO experts agree negative SEO is a real threat.